elatov/elatov.github.io/_posts/2014-08-23-messing-around-with-puppet.md

 	Notice: /Stage[main]/Rmpkg/Package[teamd]/ensure: removed
 	Notice: Finished catalog run in 1.35 seconds

 And the warning is gone.
+The best way to do this would be with the **ensure_packages** function from the [stdlib](https://forge.puppetlabs.com/puppetlabs/stdlib) module.

 ### Clean up */usr/local*